MarcelBlanck/raspberry-rusty-hourglass/README.md

 // Start the Docker daemon, or start the Docker gui app
 $ sudo systemctl start docker

+// (ONCE, MANDATORY)
+// Build the docker image for cross compilation in the repo root path
+$ docker build -t hourglass-crossbuild:local .

 // (ONCE, OPTIONAL)
 // Generating a ssh key and copying it over to the pi makes life easy
 $ ssh-copy-id <USERNAME>@<HOSTNAME or IP>